Future City Region

 There are 2 different judging opportunities:

-Essay Judge – virtual – volunteers read 5 research essays written by the students on the “Electrify Your Future” theme.
+Essay Judge – virtual – volunteers read 5 research essays written by the students on the “Above the Current” theme.
 A rubric and scoresheet are provided.
 Scores are submitted electronically.
 Time commitment: 3 hours.
 Essays are available to be judged starting in mid-December.
 Scores are due in early January.

-City Model/Presentation Judge – in person – volunteers come to the MN Regional Finals on 1/20/24 at Dakota County Technical College from 8:00 am-noon.
+City Model/Presentation Judge – in person – volunteers come to the MN Regional Finals on 1/18/25 at Metro State University (St. Paul campus) from 8:00 am-noon.
 Judges listen to 6 different student teams give a 7-minute presentation, then ask the students follow-up questions about their city model.
 Judges are in teams of two.
 Friends can request to judge as a team.
 A rubric and scoresheet are provided.
 Coffee, treats, and lunch are provided to judges as well.
 It’s fun and rewarding.

 Register to be a judge here (choose “Minnesota” as your state): Register here »